iamselcuk/deutsch-turkish-worterbuch/README.md

 Arch Linux:
    # pacman -S ding
 To install it on other Unix systems:
-   % gzip -dc ding-1.8.1.tar.gz | tar -xvf -
+   #  % gzip -dc ding-1.8.1.tar.gz | tar -xvf -
-   % cd ding-1.8.1
+   #  % cd ding-1.8.1
-Mit Installations-Skript - als root: 	To install simply run - as root:
+To install simply run - as root:
    # ./install.sh
-Oder manuelle Installation - als root: 	Or manually - as root:
+Or manually - as root:

      edit ding and change some options explained there, esp. the location of the dictionary file.
-   % cp ding /your/bin/dir
+   # % cp ding /your/bin/dir
-   % cp de-en.txt /your/lib/dir
+   # % cp de-en.txt /your/lib/dir

    after ding worterbuch installation go to where save de-tur.txt   and type

-   cp '/home/...../Desktop/de-tur.txt' '/usr/local/bin
+   # cp '/home/...../Desktop/de-tur.txt' '/usr/local/bin

 whola ding  program preferences you can choose turkish worterbuch